ccappelle/pyrosim/README.md

 # pyrosim: A python robot simulator.

+Pyrosim enables the creation of robots with arbitraries body plans and neural controllers, and the optimization of them in arbitrary simulated environments.

 ## Installation instructions.

   Download or clone the repository using the green button at the top of this page.